 All Party Parliamentary Group (APPG) on Women in the Penal System

 The Howard League provides administrative assistance to the All Party Parliamentary Group (APPG) on Women in the Penal System.
-The group is chaired by Baroness Corston and Victoria Prentis MP.
-Its officers are Kate Green MP, Jess Phillips MP and Baroness Stern CBE.
+The group is co-chaired by Baroness Corston, Kate Green MP, and Victoria Prentis MP.
+Its officers are Sarah Champion MP, Dr Roberta Blackman-Woods MP, Baroness Fall and Baroness Hamwee.

 The APPG works to ensure high quality debate and discussion on issues around women in the justice system in Parliament and continues to push for the full implementation of the Corston Report recommendations.